canisat/canipy/README.md

 ## Notice
 This codebase is derived from [PyXM](https://github.com/timcanham/PyXM) by Timothy Canham, under the Apache 2.0 license.

-Serial commands were documented from past research conducted by [Nick Sayer](https://sourceforge.net/u/nsayer/profile/), the linuXMPCR and Perl XM PCR projects, Hybrid Mobile Technologies, and the former XM Fan forums.
+Serial commands were documented from past research conducted by [Nick Sayer](https://sourceforge.net/u/nsayer/profile/), the linuXMPCR and Perl XM PCR projects, Hybrid Mobile Technologies, and the defunct XM Fan forums.

 CaniSat is a non-profit initiative incubated by [NetOtt Solutions, LLC](https://netott.com/).